mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ## 1.a.
 Introduce Speakers

-mattcen is a Linux systems administrator and software developer;
-Luke is a security analyst and systems architect with interests in web development and security education.
-We are also both Amateur Radio Operators.
+mattcen is a Linux systems administrator and software developer; Luke is a security analyst and systems architect with interests in web development and security education.
+We are also both Amateur Radio Operators, and members of the STEM (Science, Technology, Engineering, Maths) team of Scouts Victoria.

-FIXME: Phrasing: "We are also both…" "Luke and I are both…" -- tie these together better

-Luke and I are both members of the STEM[^STEM] team of Scouts Victoria; a "Youth Lead, Adult Supported" organisation focused on empowering young people to pursue fun and adventurous activities they want to do, and facilitating their safe participation in camping, climbing, sailing, cycling, and our specialties, radio communications and website development.
+Scouts Victoria is a "Youth Lead, Adult Supported" organisation focused on empowering young people to pursue fun and adventurous activities they want to do, and facilitating their safe participation in camping, climbing, sailing, cycling, and our specialties, radio communications and website development.

-[^STEM]: Science, Technology, Engineering, Maths

 ## 1.b.
 Talk Outline